SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Zanmu skill and Ex attack require more meter to use.
  - Zanmu skill is slower and range is decreased.
  - Bullet count is capped at 1200.
 This helps prevent slowdown in some situations.
+ - Zanmu's second ability card only grants a bomb piece after a full meter charge.
+Bug Fixes:
+ - Includes Shoxla's Rin skill death bug fix.
+ - Tsukasa spell card laser bounce bug is fixed.
+ - Yachie laser cancel bug is fixed.
  - Laser count is capped at 150 to prevent Hisami crashing the game.
- - Zanmu's second ability card only grants a bomb piece after a full meter charge.

 If you want to use this alongside the Th19StoryBalance patch, take the files in the alt folder and replace the ones of the same name inside the th19 folder.